-This article from Entheos gives logo design tips on making your logo memorable, simple, using color wisely, making your logo bold and clear and making your logo effective in black and white/single color.
+This article from Entheos gives logo design tips on making your logo memorable, and simple, using color wisely, making your logo bold and clear, and making your logo effective in black and white/single color.

-Your logo is the key element that is used in association with brand messages, taglines, advertising and promotion, packaging, transport, shopping bags and point-of-sale materials, to identity your product, service, company, or community.
+Your logo is the key element that is used in association with brand messages, taglines, advertising and promotion, packaging, transport, shopping bags, and point-of-sale materials, to identify your product, service, company, or community.

 See how the Time Warner logo with its distinctive eye and ear graphic symbolizing “communications” and “customer focus” is effectively used in various media – including the “@” symbol on the email address on a business card, and even forming a smart lapel pin!
 Times Warner Cable is the second largest cable provider in the U.S. and its logo is immediately identifiable.

 While designing a logo, keep the following in mind: